mateusjunges/laravel-acl/docs/guide/getting-started.md

 ## Installation

-To get started with laravel-acl, use Composer to add the package to your project's dependencies:
+To get started with `laravel-acl`, use Composer to add the package to your project's dependencies:

 ```bash
 composer require mateusjunges/laravel-acl
 ```

-Or add this line in your `composer.json`, inside of the `require` section:
+Or add this line in your `composer.json`, inside the `require` section:

 ```json
 {